AdobeDocs/experience-manager-cloud-service.en/help/overview/seo-and-url-management.md

 #### Localized page names {#localized-page-names}

-You may want to to display localized page names to users of translated content.
+You may want to display localized page names to users of translated content.
 For example:

 * Rather than having a Spanish-speaking user navigate to:
   `www.mydomain.com/es/home.html`